swisskyrepo/InternalAllTheThings/docs/active-directory/ad-adds-linux.md

 ## CCACHE ticket reuse from SSSD KCM

-SSSD maintains a copy of the database at the path `/var/lib/sss/secrets/secrets.ldb`.
+System Security Services Daemon (SSSD) maintains a copy of the database at the path `/var/lib/sss/secrets/secrets.ldb`.
 The corresponding key is stored as a hidden file at the path `/var/lib/sss/secrets/.secrets.mkey`.
 By default, the key is only readable if you have **root** permissions.